Papa Stour, Shetland

 Coastal sights on this interesting and very peaceful island include Kirstan Hol and Maiden Stack, but the ‘Horn of Papa’, the famous stack mentioned in the well-known song Rowin Foula Doon, was swept away in a storm in 1953.

-There’s a small camp site at pier, but no shop or post office so enough supplies for your stay should be brought with you.
+Photo: Austin Taylor There’s a small camp space at the pier and the ferry waiting room has tea/coffee facilities and public toilets.
+There’s no shop so enough supplies for your stay should be brought with you.

 Inter-island flights leave from Tingwall Airport.
 Book with Airtask Group on 01595 840246;